 Around the turn of the century, Moten began serving regularly as a featured vocalist on tour with Julio Inglesias.
 She also worked on albums by Michael McDonald, Kirk Whalum and Buddy Guy and performed off Broadway ("Mama I Want To Sing").

 In 2010, Moten teamed with pianist/producer Clay Perry and completed Tis The Season, an enjoyable holiday album that showed her to still be in fine voice.
+She has continued to record sporadically and is readying a new release on Woodward Avenue Records that we can wait to hear.

 While she has punched a lot of important tickets during her career, it is the beautiful "Come In Out of the Rain" that remains Wendy Moten's most recognizable calling card, and it sounds as good today as back in 1992.